CasualCCodeReviewers/about/README.md

 We usually meet on Wednesday 19:00 CE(S)T in our Jitsi room.

 The group is comprised of both beginners and experts.
 Our goals are to learn more about C, review programs and find bugs.
-Everbody is welcome join.
+Everybody is welcome to join.

-You are intrested, have questions or want join us?
+You are interested, have questions or want to join us?
 Lets talk in our [discussions](https://github.com/CasualCCodeReviewers/about/discussions) section!

 ## Current and past code reviews
 - [iproute2](https://github.com/shemminger/iproute2)